Noticing signs of a bird problem?

 (Sturnus Vulgaris)

-Can be recognised by their pointed wings and short tail when flying.
+Starlings can be recognised by their pointed wings and short tail when flying.
 At first sight they appear to be plain black, but the feathers catch the light and may appear iridescent green or purple.
+During the winter, starlings develop white spots on their plumage, creating a slightly speckled appearance.
+In large groups, they are known for their remarkable aerial displays called murmurations, where thousands of individuals move synchronously in breathtaking patterns.
+Their ability to adapt to a variety of habitats, from city centres to farmland, makes them a widespread and sometimes challenging pest species in the UK.

 (Passer Domesticus)

-House sparrows are protected under the Wildlife and Countryside Act 1981.
-However, general licences issued under the Act are still in place in Wales and Scotland, and under the Wildlife Order in Northern Ireland.
+While house sparrows are protected under the Wildlife and Countryside Act 1981, it is important to note the exceptions provided by current UK legislation.
+General licences issued under the Act are still in place in Wales and Scotland, and under the Wildlife Order in Northern Ireland.
 These allow an authorised person to control house sparrows to prevent serious damage to agriculture or preserve public health and safety.
+The use of lawful bird deterrent methods—such as netting, proofing, and habitat modification—should always be prioritised.